NB-Kamoni/SPM-406-Web-Development/README.md

 # Class activity
-# Fullstack web development
+# Topic: Backend development

 ## 1 Database Design
-- Define your database structure using **DBdiagrams**.
+- Use **DBdiagrams** (https://dbdiagram.io) to design your database schema.
-- Your schema must include at least one of each relationship type:
+- Clearly define:
+  - Tables (entities)
+  - Columns and data types
+  - Primary keys and foreign keys
+- Your design **must include**:
-  - One-to-One
+  - One-to-One relationship
-  - One-to-Many
+  - One-to-Many relationship
-  - Many-to-Many
+  - Many-to-Many relationship
+- Export or save the diagram for submission.

 ---

 ## 2 Backend Repository
-- Create a **separate repository** for your backend application.
+- Create a **new repository** specifically for the backend.
 - Host the repository on **GitLab**.
+- Add a `README.md` explaining:
+  - Project purpose
+  - Technologies used
+  - How to run the project locally
-- Add all collaborators/contributors to the repository.
+- Add all collaborators/contributors.

 ---